 Pros:

-- * Serviced suite options provide kitchen facilities and washing machines - practical for stays exceeding five nights
+- Several hotels offer serviced suite formats with kitchenettes and washing machines - practical for stays beyond 3 nights

 Cons:

-Practical Booking & Area Strategy for KLCC Business Travelers
+Practical Booking & Area Strategy for KLCC Business Stays

 -